laraadeboye/AWS_projects/wordpress-hosted-on-ec2/README.md

 **My Role:** As a Cloud Architect, I will design and implement a scalable solution using AWS EC2.
 Launching an EC2 instance with appropriate resources, I configure a LAMP stack (Linux, Apache, MySQL, PHP) to run WordPress, and install the WooCommerce plugin for e-commerce functionality.

+&nbsp;

+## Overview
+WordPress is an open-source content management system that is written in PHP.
+It relies on LAMP stack for its operation.
+LAMP stands for Linux, Apache (or Nginx), MYSQL and PHP respectively.
+A webserver is a software that listens for requests on specific ports (usually 80 for Http traffic) from a browser and delivers contents.
+Examples of webservers are Apache, Nginx, Microsoft IIS.

+When a webserver receives  a request, it locates the appropriate response on the filesystem of the server, processes it by using scripting languages such as PHP and sends the appropriate response to the web browser.

+Typically, a DevOps engineer is responsible for server management, to ensure that the LAMP stack is properly configured and maintained; security hardening to protect the website form vulnerabilities; VersionControl and Deployments and Performance optimization, to ensure fast loading times and a smooth user experience.

 ## Outline
 Step 0.
 Create a VPC